 History: The neighborhood was long regarded as part of Little Italy.
 The area, however, lost much of its recognizable Italian character in recent decades because of the migration of Italian-Americans out of Manhattan.

 In the late 1990s, the neighborhood saw an influx of yuppies and an explosion of expensive retail boutiques, appealing restaurants and bars.
 After unsuccessful attempts to pitch the neighborhood as part of SoHo, real estate promoters came up with NoLIta (North of Little Itay) for the fresh upscale neighborhood.

 SoHo derives its name from its location, South of Houston Street, once known as the Cast Iron District because of its large industrial buildings and cast-iron architecture.
 The area became an artists colony for its unique architecture and large spaces within the buildings.

-Today due to the economy manageable rents are a thing of the past — SoHo has become home to many chain stores found globally making it more difficult for shoppers to find the small trendy boutiques.
-ZTrend will guide you and your friends to the remaining wonderful small business today.
+Today due to the economy, manageable rents are a thing of the past — SoHo has become home to many chain stores found globally making it more difficult for shoppers to find the small trendy boutiques.
+ZTrend will guide you and your friends to the remaining wonderful small businesses today.

 History of SoHo: Approximately 250 cast iron buildings were constructed during the period from 1840 to 1880.
 The majority of these buildings are in SoHo.
 Cast iron was initially used as a decorative front over a pre-existing building.
 With the addition of modern, decorative facades, older industrial buildings were able to attract new commercial clients.
 In addition to revitalizing older structures, buildings in SoHo were later designed to feature the cast iron.